Q: How do I change my address/email/name?

 A: Yes.
 All courses have waitlists.
 When you are registering and the course is full, you will have the option to be put on the waitlist.
 This will be reflected in your student schedule.
 As an opening occurs, the Associate Registrar will place the next available student on the waitlist into the course.
 Students will be contacted of this change.

 Please note: For NUR1015, NUR1025, NUR2005, and NUR2025 the waitlist criteria is determined by the Nursing Division.
-Priority is given to students who have completed all/most of their General Education courses.
+Priority is given to students who have completed all/most of their arts and sciences courses.

 Q: How do I register for my Nursing clinical site?